Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 r_fit <- glmnet(x, y, alpha = 0) # Ridge: L2 penalty l_fit <- glmnet(x, y, alpha = 1) # Lasso: L1 penalty c(ridge_zeros = sum(coef(r_fit, s = 0.5) == 0), lasso_zeros = sum(coef(l_fit, s = 0.5) == 0)) #> ridge_zeros lasso_zeros #> 0 4

-At the same lambda of 0.5, Ridge has zero predictors eliminated and Lasso has four.
-That single contrast is the whole story of why people reach for Lasso when they want a shorter model and Ridge when they want every predictor kept but tamer.
+At a lambda of 0.5, Ridge has dropped exactly zero predictors and Lasso has dropped four.
+That single contrast is the whole story: reach for Lasso when you want a shorter, interpretable model, and Ridge when you want every predictor kept but tamed.

 Tip

 Elastic Net is the middle ground.
-Set alpha between 0 and 1 to mix L1 and L2.
-This is useful when several predictors are strongly correlated, because Lasso alone tends to pick one and drop the rest; Elastic Net keeps the group together.
+Set alpha between 0 and 1 to mix L1 and L2 penalties.
+This helps when several predictors are strongly correlated, because pure Lasso tends to pick one variable from a correlated group and drop the rest, while Elastic Net keeps the group together with shared shrinkage.

-Try it: Fit Elastic Net with alpha = 0.5 and count zero coefficients.
-Expect a count between the ridge 0 and lasso 4.
+Try it: Fit Elastic Net with alpha = 0.5 and count zero coefficients at the same lambda.
+The count should land between Ridge's 0 and Lasso's 4.

 RYour turn: Elastic Net zero count